ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 ## Git's Original Vision vs. X-Ops Perversion

 This obsession with avoiding "merge hell" represents a **fundamental perversion of what Git was designed to do**.
-Linus Torvalds created Git specifically to handle massively parallel, distributed development where different subsystems, architectures, and experimental features could evolve independently.
+Linus Torvalds created Git specifically to handle massively parallel, distributed development where merging happens **by choice, not by force**.

-The Linux kernel—the project that Git was built for—is the perfect example of successful divergent evolution:
+The key insight: **Git enables both merging AND permanent divergence**.
+The Linux kernel demonstrates voluntary merging when it makes sense, but the broader Git ecosystem shows the power of permanent divergence through forking:

-* **Different CPU architectures** maintain their own optimizations
+* **MySQL → MariaDB** - Permanent fork serving different enterprise needs
-* **Different filesystem implementations** coexist without "merging"
+* **React vs Vue.js** - Competing approaches that never need to merge
-* **Experimental features** can live in separate branches indefinitely
+* **Different Bitcoin implementations** - Bitcoin Core, Bitcoin Cash, Ethereum evolved separately
-* **Different distributions** can fork and evolve in their own directions
+* **Company-specific forks** - Organizations fork open source projects for specialized optimization

 ### The SVN Regression